Letter box: Canada

 In Canada, community mailboxes (or Supermailboxes) appeared in the late 1980s in newer suburban areas.
 Newer developments usually are temporarily supplied with green rural community mail boxes and replaced later with permanent supermailboxes.

 Since 2004, many rural Canadian residents have been required to use community mail stations (known as a Community Mail Box, or CMB) instead of individual curbside mailboxes in an attempt to reduce health and safety complaints by Canada Post rural mail carriers.
 This change has been extended to some suburban areas of the country as well.

 In 2014, in an effort to cut costs, Canada Post announced its intent to phase out door-to-door delivery and adopt community mailboxes in 32% of urban centres.
 The plan faced criticism, especially due to accessibility concerns.
-The program was suspended immediately after the election of Justin Trudeau's Liberal Party government in 2015—which had promised to cease further cutbacks to Canada Post.
+As of September 2025, the federal government announced that it will allow the Crown corporation to shut down some rural locations and end its door-to-door delivery service.